EvanSimpson/NLP-Assignments/README.md

 NLP-Assignments
 ===============

-Python Solutions to Coursera NLP programming assignments
+Python Solutions to Coursera NLP programming assignments.
+Data files not included, but can be downloaded from the course website.